YaleDataScience/old-site/_posts/2015-12-09-winter-info-session.md

 future collaborations to look forward to.

 Until then, be sure to check out the new [Facebook page](https://facebook.com/YaleDataScience), as well as the [event page](https://www.facebook.com/events/524410961054701/), where you can fill out an attendance form so that we know who's interested and how much food to get!
-The winter info session will over some advising on what courses to enroll in next semester, as well as a brief preview to what the team has in store for everyone next semester.
+The winter info session will go over some advising on what courses to enroll in next semester, as well as a brief preview to what the team has in store for everyone next semester.